Obyyyy/restoran/README.md

 ## Run the Application

--   In terminal type `npm install` to download all the Libraries.
 -   After that, type `npm run dev`
 -   Open a another terminal tab, and run `php artisan serve` to run the application